vsslctrl/vsslctrl/examples/commandline/README.md

 tail -f vssl.log
 ```

-At this point you can run / type commands or print variables in the terminal you opened in step 4.
+At this point you can run commands and functions or print variables in the terminal you opened in step 4.
+For example:

-e.g
 ```bash
 # Pause zone 1
 Enter a command ("exit" to quit): zone1.pause()